 Jennifer Cowie is a graduate student in the lab.
 Prior to joining, she worked for two years as a clinical specialist in the Pediatric Feeding Disorders Clinic at the Marcus Autism Center in Atlanta, Ga.
 Jennifer's research interests broadly include examining the factors contributing to the development of internalizing disorders in children and adolescents, particularly those affecting the course and treatment of anxiety and compulsive disorders.
 She graduated with a B.A. in Psychology from Smith College in 2009

 Michelle is a graduate student in the clinical psychology doctoral program.
-She graduated from the University of Maryland in 2010 with a Bachelor of Science degree in psychology.
+She graduated with honors from the University of Maryland in 2010 with a Bachelor of Science degree in psychology.
 Following undergrad, Michelle worked at the National Institute of Mental Health studying child anxiety disorders and attention biases.
 Her research interests include developing and investigating interventions for youth with anxiety disorders and examining the relationship between physical and mental health in children and adolescents.

 Katie received her Bachelor of Arts in Psychology from Vassar College in 2009 and is currently working toward a doctoral degree in clinical psychology.
 Broadly, her interests include development and treatment of child internalizing disorders, environmental stressors experienced in childhood, and the impact of these factors on sleep and development.
 More specifically, Katie is interested in the impact of sleep quality on the development and course of child anxiety disorders, especially in children with generalized anxiety and obsessive compulsive disorders.